-13. Academy health care plan register
+13 Academy health care plan register

-- 13.1.
-Individual health care/management plans are used to create a centralised register of students with medical needs.
-An identified member of staff has responsibility for the register at each Academy. - 13.2.
-The responsible member of staff follows up with the parents/carers any further details on a student's individual health care/management plan required or if permission for administration of medication is unclear or incomplete.
+- 13.5 Individual health care/management plans are used to create a centralised register of students with medical needs.
+An identified member of staff has responsibility for the register at each Academy. - 13.6 The responsible member of staff follows up with the parents/carers any further details on a student's individual health care/management plan required or if permission for administration of medication is unclear or incomplete.

-14. Ongoing communication and review of individual health care/management plans
+14 Ongoing communication and review of individual health care/management plans

-- 14.1.
-Parents/carers are regularly reminded by their child's academy to update their child's individual health care/management plan if their child has a medical emergency or if there have been changes to their symptoms (getting better or worse), or their medication and treatments change. - 14.2.
-Every student with an individual health care/management plan has their plan discussed and reviewed at least once a year.
+- 14.5 Parents/carers are will be regularly reminded by their child's academy to update their child's individual health care/management plan if their child has a medical emergency or if there have been changes to their symptoms (getting better or worse), or their medication and treatments change. - 14.6 Every student with an individual health care/management plan has their plan discussed and reviewed at least once a year.
+A range of partners should always be involved (see above 12.2) but the responsibility lies with the academy to lead.

-15. Storage and access to individual health care/management plans
+15 Storage and access to individual health care/management plans

-15.1.
-Parents/carers and students are provided with a copy of the student's current agreed individual health care/management plan by the academy.
+- 15.5 Parents/carers and students are provided with a copy of the student's current agreed individual health care/management plan by the academy. - 15.6 Individual health care/management plans are kept in a secure central location at the academy.

-- 15.2.
-Individual health care/management plans are kept in a secure central location at the academy. - 15.3.
-Apart from the central copy, information is also displayed in the first aid room and reception, including a photograph, details of the condition and what to do in an emergency (agreed by the student and parents/carers).
-These copies are updated at the same time as the central copy. - 15.4.
-All members of staff who work with groups of students have access to the individual health care/management plan of students in their care. - 15.5.
-When a member of staff is new to a student group, for example due to staff absence, the academy makes sure that they are made aware of (and have access to) the individual health care/management plans of students in their care.
-Plans are made available through SIMs. - 15.6.
-Academies will ensure that all staff protect student confidentiality. - 15.7.
-Academies will seek permission from the student and parents/carers before sharing any medical information with any other party, such as when a student takes part in a work experience placement.
+- 15.7 Apart from the central copy, information is also displayed in the first aid room and reception, including a photograph, details of the condition and what to do in an emergency (agreed by the student and parents/carers).
+These copies are updated at the same time as the central copy. - 15.8 All members of staff who work with groups of students have access to the individual health care/management plan of students in their care. - 15.9 When a member of staff is new to a student group, for example due to staff absence, the academy makes sure that they are made aware of (and have access to) the individual health care/management plans of students in their care.
+Plans are made available through SIMs. - 15.10 Academies will ensure that all staff protect student confidentiality. - 15.11 Academies will seek permission from the student and parents/carers before sharing any medical information with any other party, such as when a student takes part in a work experience placement.

-16. Use of individual health care/management plans
+16 Use of individual health care/management plans

-- 16.1.
-Individual health care/management plans are used by each academy to: - 16.1.1.
-Inform the appropriate staff and supply teachers about the individual needs of a student with a medical condition in their care. - 16.1.2.
-Identify common or important individual triggers for students with medical conditions at the academy that bring on symptoms and can cause emergencies.
-The academy uses this information to help reduce the impact of common triggers. - 16.1.3.
-Ensure the academy's local emergency care services have a timely and accurate summary of a student's current medical management and health care in the event of an emergency. - 16.1.4.
-Remind parents/carers of students with medical conditions to ensure that any medication kept at academy for their child is within its expiry dates.
+- 16.5 Individual health care/management plans are used by each academy to: - 16.5.1 Inform the appropriate staff, including_supply teachers, about the individual needs of a student with a medical condition in their care. - 16.5.2 Identify common or important individual triggers for students with medical conditions at the academy that bring on symptoms and can cause emergencies.
+The academy uses this information to help reduce the impact of common triggers. - 16.5.3 Ensure the academy's local emergency care services have a timely and accurate summary of a student's current medical management and health care in the event of an emergency. - 16.5.4 Remind parents/carers of students with medical conditions to ensure that any medication kept at academy for their child is within its expiry dates.
 This includes spare medication.

-17. Education and learning
+17 Education and learning